suyashb95/SoftwareOscilloscope/readme.md

 ### Usage
 * The stream has to implement open(), close() and readline() methods
-* Data from multiple sources has to be space separated and each reading  must be on a new line source1_value1 source2_value1 source1_value2 source2_value2 and so on
+* Data from multiple sources has to be space separated and each reading  must be on a new line
+Example: source1_value1 source2_value1
+	 source1_value2 source2_value2
+	 and so on
 * X/Y axis limits,  Frame interval, Autoscaling(True by default) and the number of lines(1 by default) to read can be specified via kwargs.
 ```python
 '''